How To Test For A Gas Leak

-Keeping this in mind, we have developed this guide to help you identify gas leaks and prevent accidents.
+Keeping this in mind, we have developed this guide to help you identify natural gas leaks and prevent accidents.
 So without any further ado, let’s proceed to the next section.

 Underground pipes run through the basements of many houses to supply gas.
-Since most of these pipes are buried underground, they are typically not visible.
-However, careful observation allows you to identify the gas leaks on time quickly.
+Since most of these pipes are underground, they are typically not visible.
+However, careful observation allows you to identify gas leaks on time quickly.

 Gas pipes usually pass under trees and plants.
 So, if you notice any wilting or trees dying unnaturally, there is a high chance of leakage from one of the underground gas pipes.
 The same applies to indoor plants if they are near the kitchen.

 When it comes to gas leaks, one of the adverse effects is carbon monoxide poisoning which is hazardous to your health.
-Common signs of CO poisoning are chest pain, dizziness, nausea, difficulty breathing, fatigue, drowsiness and symptoms similar to flu.
+Common signs of CO poisoning are chest pain, dizziness, nausea, difficulty breathing, fatigue, drowsiness and symptoms similar to the flu.